lucas-crodrigues/js-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# JS Capstone
+# Magic the gathering card's collection

 This is the Capstone project for the second module in the Microverse program. <br>
+It is a website featuring the full collection o Magic the gathering cards, with functionalities to like and comment on each card. <br>
-The project was based on [Scryfall API](https://scryfall.com/docs/api).
+The project was based on [Magic the gathering](https://magic.wizards.com/en) using the [Scryfall API](https://scryfall.com/docs/api).

 ## Built With
 ![](https://img.shields.io/badge/-HTML-orange) ![](https://img.shields.io/badge/-CSS-blue) ![](https://img.shields.io/badge/-JavaScript-yellow) ![](https://img.shields.io/badge/-webpack-9cf)